|

 throughout the state of Texas (1990-1991).

-Jim Matthews grew up in Tennessee and Texas and graduated from the University of the South
+Jim Matthews grew up in Tennessee and Texas and graduated from the University of

-in Sewanee, Tennessee.
-He served as an officer in the U. S. Air Force and worked for the
+the South in Sewanee, Tennessee.
+He served as an officer in the U. S. Air Force

-Boy Scouts of America as a field executive in Fort Worth and Lubbock, Texas.
-Matthews
+and worked for the Boy Scouts of America as a field executive in Fort Worth and

-completed graduate work in military history at Texas Tech University and worked for the
+Lubbock, Texas.
+Matthews completed graduate work in military history at Texas

-Southwest Collection with multi-media materials.
+Tech University and worked for the Southwest Collection with multi-media

 Matthews-Reynolds Family

-Photograph collection, 1900-1971
+Photograph Collection, 1900-1971

 11 copy prints